 Despite the causes for the career assassin’s behavior, you need to safeguard yourself.
-Never trust this person.
+Never trust these backstabbing co workers.
 This may be tough because we inherently like to endow all relationships with trust – trust makes working with others easier.
 Once you identify a back stabber, understand that you cannot expect them to do what they say they will or expect that they will work well within a team.
 Also, do not trust them with any of the following:

 – your personal business or opinions of anything, especially things at work